shopgate-professional-services/ext-maintenance-mode/README.md

 - customHeadline: Define a custom headline which will replace the default headline.

 - customMessage: Define a custom message which will replace the default message.

+- imageSource: Define the image url source.

+- imageHref: Define the url that opens when the image is selected.

+- isText: Select true if the custom headline and custom message should be displayed, otherwise the image is shown.

 ## About Shopgate